SoftUni-Internal/interactive-content/EN/04-For-Loop/03-For-Loop.md

 [image assetsSrc="for-loop-use-case.png" /]

-The loop starts with the `for` operator and passes through all values for a particular variable in a given range, for example the numbers from 1 to 10 (included), and for each value it performs a series of commands.
+The loop starts with the "**for**" operator and passes through all values for a particular variable in a given range, for example, the numbers from 1 to 10 (included), and for each value, it performs a series of commands.

 ## Syntax: For-Loop

 Upon declaring the loop, you can specify a **start value** and an **end value.**

-The body of the loop is usually enclosed in curly brackets `{ }` and represents a block of one or multiple commands.
+The body of the loop is usually enclosed in curly braces `{ }` and represents a block of one or multiple commands.

-The code block below shows the structure of a `for` loop:
+The code block below shows the structure of a "**for**" loop:

 ``` js
 for (initialization; condition; update) {